vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 ## Flow
 - The Template-in-Template feature has [some limitations](https://github.com/vaadin/flow/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Atemplate-in-template+)
-- There are [some issues](https://github.com/vaadin/flow/issues/5146) in using Web Sockets as the Push channel in certain OSGi environments, but long polling works.
 - Links matching the context do not result in browser page load by default, instead they are handled with application routing.
 To opt-out, set the `router-ignore` attribute on the anchor element.
 This opt-out is needed for cases when native browser navigation is necessary, e. g., when [using `Anchor` to link a `StreamResource` download](https://github.com/vaadin/flow/issues/7623).

 # Migrating from Vaadin 8